na-na-hi/renget/archive/neo-furbo.md

 - It was originally made for gpt-4-1106-preview.
 - I've used/taken inspiration from other JBs and prompt snippets shared on /aicg/.
 Thanks.
 - Gaslight and system_notice are optional but recommended to keep on.
+- There's a writing length randomizer at the very end of the writing_instructions section.
+If you don't like the response lengths you get, alter or remove it.

 edit:minor mistake fixed
+edit2:info about response length